byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 8. "Getting Started" instructions
 9. "Thank You" card

-The SeedSigner kit comes with most everything you will need to get started, the only pieces you will need to supply yourself are a MicroSD card of at least 4 GB capacity and a micro USB cable.
-Assembly required.
+> Bring a microSD card (≥ 4 GB) and a micro USB cable; assembly is required.
+{: .prompt-tip }

 ![Image](/assets/img/seedsigner-tutorial-images/04.webp)

 The included blank QR code/mnemonic phrase cards measure 64 millimeters (mm) by 89 mm.
 These cards feature 24 blank spaces for seed words on one side, along with a warning that reads: "Never enter seed words into a computer that connects to the internet."
 On the opposite side, there is a blank 29 by 29 QR code grid with room for the wallet fingerprint and some notes, along with a warning that reads: "Never scan seed QR into a computer that connects to the internet."

+> Never enter seed words or scan a seed QR into an internet‑connected device.
+{: .prompt-warning }

 ![Image](/assets/img/seedsigner-tutorial-images/05.webp)